Month: August 2023

 What does a typical day involve?

 My day varies a lot depending on the stage of my PhD.
 Last year, I spent most days conducting many compression fatigue tests of my lattices, some of which lasted a month per test!
 Currently, I am mostly preparing APT samples using the focussed ion beam (FIB) facility.
 I usually spend a bit of my day reviewing new literature on similar topics, writing papers for publication, and making pretty figures that I can later use in conference presentations and my PhD thesis.
-The rest of my day is usually filled with meetings with my supervisor or undergraduate/master’s students.
+The rest of my day usually involves meetings with my supervisor or undergraduate/master’s students.

 Can you tell us more about your research group?